-The Division of Solid Tumor Oncology in Memorial Sloan Kettering’s Department of Medicine is grouped into nine subspecialty groups that provide essential expertise, including clinical trials, for every specific type of solid tumor cancer.
+The Division of Solid Tumor Oncology in Memorial Sloan Kettering’s Department of Medicine is grouped into 10 subspecialty groups that provide essential expertise, including clinical trials, for every specific type of solid tumor cancer.
 Our faculty shares broad knowledge of genetic testing, immunotherapy, and classic chemotherapy and integrates these skills with deep, disease-specific knowledge to provide the best individualized plan for every patient.

 Our Head and Neck Oncology Service, led by David Pfister, has changed the way cancers of the head and neck are treated.
 Our contributions to the field include helping to define the role of larynx preservation and, more recently, expanding the treatment options available to thyroid cancer patients.
 The group commonly manages rare cancers such as salivary gland tumors and anaplastic thyroid cancers.

 Gastrointestinal Oncology Service